TL;DR

 - Missing small dividends (HMRC has records from your company)

-- Salary figure doesn't match your P60
+- Salary figure does not match your P60

-Missing income:
+Missing Income

 - Not declaring all bank accounts